 - Uterine cancer risk:

 Although the overall risk is not increased, some studies have shown that women with an inherited mutation may be at an increased risk of a very rare type of uterine cancer called “uterine serous papillary carcinoma.”
 Women who have taken tamoxifen have increased risk for uterine cancer.

 Hysterectomy is often considered if a woman has had any previous abnormal pap smears or any abnormality of the uterus.

 - Considerations about hormone replacement

 Women who plan to take hormone replacement after may consider hysterectomy in order to simplify hormone replacement.
-There is an increased risk for uterine cancer in women who take estrogen alone compared to estrogen with progesterone.
-Women who have hysterectomy can take estrogen without progesterone.
-Estrogen alone may have fewer side effects than estrogen with progesterone.
+There is an increased risk for uterine cancer in women who take alone compared to with progesterone.
+Women who have hysterectomy can take without progesterone. alone may have fewer side effects than with progesterone.
 See our section on Surgical Menopause for more information.

 - Intra-operative risk of hysterectomy:

 Removing the uterus involves more surgery than alone.
 Therefore, there is a slight increase in operative complications and in the risk that a laparoscopic procedure will have to turn into an abdominal surgery with a full incision.

 Because of the surgery, recovery and hospitalization are lengthier; some insurance companies won’t pay for hysterectomy unless there is medical necessity.

 - Possible long term effects of hysterectomy: